Old-Fashioned Whoopie Pies Recipe

 Instructions

-• Preheat oven to 400 degrees F. Grease 2 cookie sheets.
+• Preheat oven to 400 degrees Fahrenheit and grease two cookie sheets with cooking spray.
+Set aside.

-• Scoop tablespoonfuls of batter onto the greased cookie sheet.
+• Scoop tablespoonfuls of batter onto the greased cookie sheets, leaving about 2 inches between each portion.

-• Let cookies cool for a few minutes and then transfer to a wire rack.
-Allow cookies to cool completely.
+• Bake for 8 minutes or until the tops spring back when gently pressed.
+Let the cookies cool for a few minutes on the trays, then transfer to a wire rack to cool completely.

 Did you like the recipe?